sirkingbinx/OculusReportMenu/README.md

 | Trigger               |LT                         |RT                          |
 | Thumbstick In |LJ                            |RJ                          |
 | None | NAN | NAN |

+> [!NOTE]
+> This is only avaliable with non-mini builds, if you have a _Mini dll, press Left + Right secondary to open or download another build.

 Here is the default configuration:
 ```